Last Updated on March 24, 2021 by Helga Dosa

 Shrouded in the rich history of the Renaissance and its embrace of classical arts and antiquities, Villa d’Este is not comprised of a single design or focal point: its elements of the unexpected, the whimsical, the beautiful surprise are central to its style.

-Without a doubt, this beautiful villa will entice you into hours of delightful exploration of its gardens, fish pools, magnificent statuary and contrived, often difficult, pathways leading you on while they draw you around and away.
+Without a doubt, this beautiful Villa d’Este will entice you into hours of delightful exploration of its gardens, fish pools, magnificent statuary, and contrived, often difficult, pathways leading you on while they draw you around and away.
+Villa d’Este is definitely one of the most beautiful villas around Rome.

 Villa D’ Este: Grace and Beauty in a Living Museum